DropsERC/Drops/README.md

 - `withdrawListing`: Withdraw a listed LP token lock.
 - `changePriceInETH`: Change the ETH price of a listing.
 - `changePriceInDrops`: Change the Drops token price of a listing.

+# Drops Token Contract

+## Description
+The Drops Token Contract is an ERC20 token smart contract built on Ethereum.
+It integrates with Uniswap for liquidity provision and includes features like swap-and-liquify, trading controls, and dynamic taxation for transactions.

+## Features
+- ERC20 standard compliance.
+- Integration with Uniswap V2 for liquidity management.
+- Swap-and-liquify mechanism to maintain liquidity pool health.
+- Adjustable taxation for buy/sell transactions to benefit liquidity and project funding.
+- Trading controls to regulate buy/sell actions.
+- Withdrawal functions for ETH and ERC20 tokens.

+## Prerequisites
+- Solidity 0.8.20
+- OpenZeppelin Contracts

+## Setup and Installation
+1. Clone the repository:
+~ git clone [repository link]

+2. Install necessary dependencies:
+Openzeppelin:
+- Ownable.sol
+- ERC20.sol
+- IERC20.sol
+Uniswap v2-core:
+- IUniswapV2Factory.sol
+Uniswap v2-periphery:
+- IUniswapV2Router02.sol

+## Contract Deployment
+1. Compile the contract using Solidity 0.8.20.
+2. Deploy the contract to the Ethereum network using tools like Truffle, Hardhat, or Brownie.
+3. Initialize the contract with the appropriate parameters such as the Uniswap router address, fee wallet, and tax rates.

+## Important Contract Functions
+- `swapAndLiquify`: Converts tokens into ETH and adds them to the liquidity pool - used to collect fees.
+- `addLiquidity`: Adds liquidity to Uniswap pool.
+- `swapTokensForETH`: Swaps tokens for ETH.
+- `setSellBuyTax`: Adjusts the taxation rates for transactions.
+- `setTradingOpen`: Enables trading on the token.
+- `setPurchaseLimit`: Sets the maximum amount that can be purchased.
+- `setSwapAndLiqThreshold`: Sets the threshold for swap-and-liquify.
+- `excludeFromLimitation`: Excludes an account from transaction limitations.
+- `withdrawETH`: Withdraws ETH from the contract.
+- `withdrawERC20Token`: Withdraws ERC20 tokens from the contract.

 ## Contributing
 No contributions will be accepted.